Spanxx/Webserv/Webserv_notes/To DOs.md

-- [ ] handle piped requests? --> adjust server loop
-- [ ] handle chunked requests
+- [ ] make logic work with many servers
-- [ ] handle chunked responses
+ - [ ] adjust config file --> Nginx reference
 - [ ] inside config file:
+	- [ ] set up server names
+	- [ ] set up routes with different configurations
 	- [ ] set up default error pages (what does this mean?)
-	- [ ] set max size of request body (+ implement inside read request function)
+	- [ ] define location blocks + implement autoindex on/off
+	- [ ] list available directories or not (is this autoindex?)
 	- [ ] configure where uploaded files should be saved (+adjust makefile rule to delete that specific file, if possible?)
-	- [ ] check or adjust routing to index.html when directory is requested, to serve directly with code 200 instead of 301 (list available directories or not?)
+	- [x] set max size of request body (+ implement inside read request function)
+		- [ ] double check if correct
+- [x] handle chunked requests
+- [ ] handle chunked responses ?
 - [ ] refactor logic with exceptions instead of return values
+- [ ] check if we need to handle piped requests? --> adjust server loop
+- [ ] check cgi with cgi tester --> does cgi routing work and miscellaneous scripts?
+	- [ ] make cgi extension check seperate from other file type checks